james702283/Teacher-Student-AI-Analysis-Assistant/README.md

-# Pursuit Teacher and Student Analysis Assistant
+# Teacher and Student Analysis Assistant

 This is a comprehensive web application designed for educational environments.
 It serves as a proactive tool for instructors and staff to monitor student well-being, track academic understanding, and receive AI-powered coaching assistance.
 The application features a student-facing check-in page and a secure, multi-faceted analysis dashboard for staff.